 Before moving on to the full list, consider these important aspects about your EDC items:

-- some coould also act as self-defense weapons if need be
+- ✅ some could also act as self-defense weapons if need be

-- have something to help you filter water
+- ✅ have something to filter water with

 Obviously, having a cellphone, your wallet and your keys just won’t cut it, so let’s see a full list of items you should do your best to have with you at all times.